 Former member of the European Union Youth Orchestra, he has collaborated with orchestras like the London Sinfonietta or the Spain National Orchestra, working under the baton of conductors such as Sir John Eliot Gardiner, Vladimir Ashkenazy, Leonard Slatkin, Gianandrea Noseda, or Sir Colin Davis.

 He has given solo recitals and chamber music concerts in some of the most important venues in the world, such as Tokyo Bunka Kaikan, Amsterdam Concertgebouw, Auditorio Nacional, Barbican Centre in London, or Philharmonie in Berlin.
 Together with the trio Julian Orbón wins the international chamber music competition "Ciudad de Manresa".
 He is a former member of the Manson Ensemble of London, group dedicated exclusively to contemporary music led by the british composer and conductor Oliver Knussen.
 He has performed as a soloist at the Religious Music Week of Asturias with the Julián Orbón orchestra, conducted by José María Martínez Sánchez.
 He has worked and shared the stage with musicians like Giovanni Guzzo, Emiko Miura, Hilary Hahn, Kathryn Stott or Maxim Vengerov.
-Recently, he has recorded cello solos for Ridley Scott's movie "Exodus", a soundtrack written by the acclaimed composer Alberto Iglesias.

 Javier Romero plays on a 1747 Giuseppe Gaffino cello.